Up to 250 undergraduate Arts subjects under threat at Sydney Uni in “major attack” - Honi Soit

 The DCP outlines that no undergraduate units would be offered in 2022 that have historically attracted fewer than 24 students “unless necessary for student progression and completion.”

+A University spokesperson said FASS is “committed to maintaining the comprehensive suite of disciplines it is renowned for” but that a “curriculum sustainability project” was necessary to maintain all 50 disciplines.

-Almost 1 in 3 undergraduate FASS units at risk, according to leaked data
+1 in 3 undergraduate FASS units at risk according to leaked data

 In calculations, Honi excluded Open Learning Environment Units (OLEs) and units which had an exchange or in-country component to them, due to changed circumstances around COVID-19.

-Note: This article was updated on 8 October 2021 with University comment.